 Candice Burt, Race Director/Owner

-Kristal Sager, Race Logistics, Assistant Race Director, Volunteer Coordinator
+Kristal Sager, Assistant Race Director, Volunteer Coordinator

 Todd Nardi, Medical Director